cvandal/nomad-ui/README.md

 # Nomad UI

-Something something something Hashicorp doesn't provide a UI for Nomad something.
+Something something something Hashicorp doesn't provide a free UI for Nomad something.

 ### Prerequisites
 Enable CORS on the HTTP API endpoint by adding the following to your Nomad agent configuration: